ivanurra/portfolio-v1/README.md

 # PORTFOLIO

-My portfolio as Full Stack Web Developer.
+My first and old portfolio as a developer.
 Built with NextJS.

 ![Screenshot](public/mockup-pic.jpg)